oneops/oneops.github.io/developer/core-development/relations.md

 ---
-layout: dev-doc
+layout: wmt/docs
+side-navigation: dev-navigation.html
 title: Relations
 id: relations
 ---

+# Relations

 The following model diagrams describe the relationships for Design, Transition, and Operations in the OneOps UI.
 [Relationships](/developer/general/key-concepts.html) also have attributes, some of which are used to scale.

-# Design
+## Design

 In the Design aspect, we model the base application:

 * No environmental
 * No operational components

 ![Design relations](/assets/docs/local/images/design-relations.png)

-# Transition
+## Transition

 In the Transition aspect, we model two additional objects: